Codecademy/docs/content/python/concepts/strings/terms/splitlines/splitlines.md

 ---
 Title: '.splitlines()'
-Description: 'A built-in string method which is used to split a multi-line string into a list of lines.'
+Description: 'Used to split a multi-line string into a list of lines.'
 Subjects:
   - 'Data Science'
   - 'Web Development'